OllyFN/public-sync/README.md

 - `privateDir`: Source directory for copying files.
 - `excludeDirs`: Array of directory patterns to exclude.
 - `addExcludes`: Additional exclusions that can be used in combination with `excludeDirs`.
-- `custom`: When true, enables advanced configuration options (see "Example 4").
+- `interactive`: When true, enables advanced interactive configuration options (see "Example 4").

 ## Usage